hoytech/quadrable/README.md

 ![](docs/split-leaf.svg)

-In some cases splitting a leaf will result in more than one branches being added.
+Sometimes splitting a leaf will result in more than one branches being added.
 This happens when the leaf being added shares additional prefix bits with the leaf being split.
-These extra intermediate branches have empty nodes as one of their children.
+These extra intermediate branches each an have empty node as one of their children.

 ![](docs/add-branch-empty.svg)

-Quadrable does not store empty nodes, so there are special [node types](#nodetype) to indicate if either of the children are empty sub-trees:
+Quadrable does not store empty nodes, so there are special [node types](#nodetype) to indicate if either of the children are empty sub-trees.
+These are the types of branch nodes:

 * Branch Left: The right node is empty.
 * Branch Right: The left node is empty.